Fitness Testing

 Heart Rate Maximum

 Maximum heart rate is the highest number of heart beats per minute (bpm) when exercising maximally.
-This is best measured during a maximal exercise test, in which the body is pushed to its limit.
-You can use the percentage of maximum heart rate as an indicator of exercise intensity.
-Many exercise programs use percentage heart rates to set training loads.
+This is best measured during a maximal exercise test, in which the body is pushed to its physical limit.
+For athletes it is handy to measure your maximum heart rate as you can use the percentage of maximum heart rate as an indicator of exercise intensity.
+Many exercise programs use the percentage heart rate level to set training loads.
 See Heart Rate during exercise.

 Measuring Maximum Heart Rate